Best Time of Year to Pressure Wash Your Katy TX Home

 Three things that make Katy's seasonal calendar different from anywhere else:

 - Humidity averages 70%-plus year-round.
 Mold and algae never really stop growing.
-We don't get a true "winter break" like northern climates do.
+Katy does not get a true "winter break" like northern climates do.

 - Hurricane season runs June through November.
 Six months of risk that can disrupt any cleaning schedule.